Are Food Amines Causing your Migraines?

 The amount of amines in food can really vary so it can be hard to determine how much is typically in any one food.

 Amine variation in foods is due to how much is present initially, how the food is prepared, cooked (for example how long meat is browned), if fermentation takes place, level of acidity in the food/meal and storage pre and post cooking.

-The Royal Price Alfred Hospital allergy unit have a handbook (RPAH Elimination Diet Handbook) which lists foods low, moderate, high and very high in amines.
-This handbook online can be bought if you have guidance from a doctor or dietitian.
+The Royal Price Alfred Hospital allergy unit have 2 handbooks (RPAH Elimination Diet Handbook) which lists foods low, moderate, high and very high in amines, and goes through the elimination, challenge and re-introduction process.
+This handbook online from the Royal Prince Alfred Allergy unit.

 The following gives a basic account foods shown to be high in amines.